Facelift eliminates loose and sagging skin on your face and neck, creating a tighter and more youthful appearance.

 Recovery From Mini Facelift

 Recovery following a mini facelift is generally quicker than that of a traditional facelift.
-While some swelling and bruising can be expected, these side effects are usually less extensive than after a traditional facelift.
-This usually resolves after seven to ten days.
-Most patients are able to return to work and other normal activities after about one week.
-Going to the gym or other vigorous activity can usually be resumed after four weeks.
+As one would expect there is some swelling and bruising but this usually resolves after 7 to 10 days.
 The final result however, may not be apparent for a number of weeks.

 Speak to a member of our team for further information or to arrange a consultation

 Our phone lines are open Monday – Friday, 10am – 5pm.
 Alternatively you can send us a message via our contact form below.